-The Shari'ah Supervisory Board ("SSB") was presented with all the investments, contracts and agreements that were conducted by the International Investment Bank ("Bank") during the course of the year ending December 31, 2018.
+The Shari'ah Supervisory Board ("SSB") was presented with all the investments, contracts and agreements that were conducted by the International Investment Bank ("Bank") during the course of the year ending December 31, 2019.
 The SSB reviewed the principles, contracts and agreements relating to all these investments in order to issue an independent opinion on whether the Bank followed the principles of the Islamic Shari'ah, specific fatwas, and guidelines issued by the SSB.

-The SSB also reviewed the Shari'a issued by the Internal Shariah Audit Department, which were completed in accordance with the Sharia audit plan approved by the Shari'ah Board.
-The SSB approved these reports, which include the Bank's operations and its subsidiaries..
+The SSB also reviewed the Shari'ah reports issued by the Internal Shari'ah Audit Department, which were completed in accordance with the Shari'ah audit plan approved by the Shari'ah Board.
+The SSB approved these reports, which include the Bank's operations and its subsidiaries.